mlhaus/java-kirkwood-23/README.md

 Going forward, whenever I complete a task I will __Add-Commit-Push (ACP)__

-git add .
+* git add .
-git commit -m "describe my work" git push origin main
+* git commit -m "describe my work"
+* git push origin main

+## Weeks 3 and 4

+In chapters 1 and 2 we learned about...